ReceiptManager/receipt-manager-app/README.md

   <img src="https://raw.githubusercontent.com/ReceiptParser/Application/master/docs/assets/dash_app.png">
 </p>

 # Receipt manager
 Keep track of your receipt is pretty hard.
-You need to update the shop names, receipt date and total of every receipt.
+You need to update the shop names, receipt date and a total of every receipt.

 Why do we not use the digital advantage to our advantage?
-The receipt scanner solve multiple problems.
-You don't have to keep track of your receipts, you safe (a lot) of time but still see every important information in blink of a second.
+The receipt scanner solves multiple problems.
+You don't have to keep track of your receipts, you safe (a lot) of time but still, see every important information in a blink of a second.

+---

 ## Features
 - IOS and Android application
-- fast and easy receipt parser
+- fast and easy receipt parser using OCR
-- store receipts permanently
+- store receipts permanently in a SQL database
-- export receipt to json, xml and jpg
 - minimal design
+- no third party apps

+---

 ## Getting started
 First, import the project in Android Studio.
-After you have to install the flutter plugins.
+After, you have to install the flutter plugins.
-Now, you are able to build the flutter application using the android studio app.
+Now, you can build the flutter application using the android studio app.

-1. Import project in android studio
+1. Import project in android studio (and install the flutter plugin)
 2. Go to Build/Flutter/Build APK
 3. Install the application

-Now, you can insert and store receipts permanently.
+Now, you can insert, add and store receipts permanently.
 If you like to parse the receipt using OCR, you have to do the following.

 1. Read the server documentary